• Skip to primary navigation

 McCormick

-McCormick says gluten and gluten products, when present, will always be declared on the product label by the common name of the gluten source such as barley, wheat, rye, oats or triticale.
+McCormick says products that contain gluten will be declared on the product label by the common name of the gluten source, such as barley, wheat, rye, oats, or triticale.

-The company adds that if any product has a gluten-free claim on the label, the product and the manufacturing line has been “validated” gluten free.
+The company adds that if any product has a gluten-free claim on the label, the product and the manufacturing line have been “validated” as gluten-free.

-McCormick recommends customers read the ingredient statement on each individual product to ensure the most accurate, up-to-date information as product formulas may change.
+McCormick recommends customers read the ingredient statement on each product to ensure the most accurate, up-to-date information, as product formulas may change.

-Morton & Bassett manufacturers more than 100 different spices, and according to its website, that all of its spices are certified gluten free by the NSF.
+Morton & Bassett manufactures more than 100 different spices, and according to its website, all of its spices are certified gluten-free by the NSF.

 Screenshot from Morton & Bassett website.